roehampton/module-content/software-development-1/week-01/seminar/README.md

         3 + 2 * 9 / 10 -1

-Can you identify the order of precendence of the mathematical operations?
+Can you identify the order of precedence of the mathematical operations?